Sharon Woods

 What will happen to fish in the lake?

 The focus of this project is on improving the long-term health of Sharon Lake.
 In its current condition, the quality of the lake creates poor conditions for fish.
-While we anticipate some loss of fish life during the draining process, many fish are expected to exit downstream as the lake drains.
-Some will be left behind and taken by either birds or other predators.
-Great Parks sought to reduce the number of fish in the lake by working with ODNR to eliminate creel (fishing) limits over a year ago.
+While we anticipate some loss of fish life during the draining process, many fish are expected to exit downstream as the lake drains, and those left behind taken by either birds or other predators.
+Great Parks sought to reduce the number of fish in the lake by working with ODNR to eliminate creel (fishing) limits leading up to the project.
 ODNR does not recommend moving fish between bodies of water.
 When the lake is refilled, Great Parks will implement a fish restocking program.

 What will happen to other animals in the lake?